How is land contaminated?

-Land contamination typically arises from historical activities, which occurred at a time when there was less awareness or regulation to control or clean up substances entering our environment.
+Land contamination typically arises from historical activities that have occurred at a time when there was less awareness or regulation to control or clean up substances entering our environment.

-Contaminant sources are often associated with our industrial heritage, but can also be caused by anyone mishandling materials such as lead-paint, oil, asbestos construction materials, etc. Sometimes contaminants can be naturally present, such as radon gas.
+Contamination of the land can also be caused by anyone mishandling materials such as lead-paint, oil, asbestos, construction materials, fuel oils etc. and sometimes harmful substances can be naturally occurring, originating from the underlying geology, such as radon gas.